 It is only the setting of the place and the natural beauty around it that makes it worth a visit.
 Even the drive from Pahalgam to Chananwari is quite scenic.

-If you wanted to explore a little more, you can hire a pony and venture into the forest.
+If you want to explore a little more, you can hire a pony and venture into the forest.
 There is a waterfall as well somewhere nearby (as per the pony owners) but I cannot comment on how it was because I did not go.

 For more details, please take a look at Pahalgam to Chandanwari Road Trip.